Bachelor of Arts (BA)

-The Psychology B.A. equips students with the knowledge and tools in psychology and counseling to succeed in many fields of employment or ministry.
+The Psychology Bachelor of Arts degree equips students with the knowledge and tools in psychology and counseling to succeed in many fields of employment or ministry.
 Because of the interpersonal skills students acquire and the academic preparation students receive while earning this degree, they are prepared to continue their education in a variety of graduate school programs, work in ministry fields or immediately find employment in a number of professions.

 In addition to the Christian studies core, students work closely with faculty members who help them focus their electives toward future goals.
 The professors include professional therapists and instructors with decades of professional ministry.
 In bringing such expertise to the classroom, the professors provide students with a perfect blend of complementary components in the psychology program.